dervalp/cosyJS/README.md

 When you have some components, you now need to add them to a page.
 But a page needs a layout.
 The layout is mainly used to define some custom stylesheets, some script (GA),...

-Layout uses the JADE notation.
+Layout uses the plain old HTML or JADE notation.

 Here is a really simple layout: